RuiRomano/pbip-demo-agentic-mcp/.kb/powerbi-pbip-kb.md

 2. **Critical:** Execute the Best Practice Analysis script `.bpa/bpa.ps1` with arguments `-src [SemanticModel folder path]`.
 Keep executing the script until all critical errors are resolved.
 On each iteration, serialize the semantic model back to the `*.SemanticModel/definition/` folder.

 ### Phase 4: Report implementation
-1. Copy the `.kb/templateReport` content to the empty `*.Report/definition/` folder of the created in the previous phase.
+1. Copy the `.kb/templateReport` content to the report folder `*.Report/` folder of the created in the previous phase.
+Overwrite any existing files.
 2. Follow the instructions in the `template-report-kb.md` to adapt the report visuals to the semantic model.

 ## PBIP file structure